How to Unclog THC Vape Cartridge

 Another thing that can prevent your cartridge from clogging up is storing it at the right temperature.
 As discussed earlier, Delta 8 distillate is prone to condense and sit at the bottom of the cartridge if stored at room temperature for too long.
 To prevent this, we recommend storing your vape at below room temperature or in a fridge.
 Casual vape users, pay attention.
 We know you store your cartridges in your bedside drawers and forget them for days.

 Also, make sure that your cartridge or vape pen is away from direct sunlight as it can speed up the condensation buildup, as well as produce harmful substances.
 A lot of people also store their pens and carts in their cars’ glove compartments.
 Never do this if you don’t want a clogged vape cartridge.
+Cold temperatures can also cause the oil inside the cartridge to thicken, making it harder to vaporize and potentially leading to clogs.

 Wait Between Puffs